 Stroll along the Lachine Canal

-Flowing through southwest Montreal between Old Port and Lac Saint-Louis, the Lachine Canal National Historic Site is one of Montreal’s most popular recreation spots and a fantastic place to escape the bustle of downtown.
+The Lachine Canal flows through southwest Montreal between Old Port and Lac Saint-Louis.
+The Lachine Canal National Historic Site is one of Montreal’s most popular recreation spots.
+For locals & travellers alike, it’s a fantastic place to escape the bustle of downtown.

 Chow down in Chinatown

-So, maybe Montreal’s Chinatown won’t feed your cravings for East Asia as well as Old Montreal fulfills your European ones.
+So, maybe Montreal’s Chinatown won’t feed your East Asia cravings as well as Old Montreal fulfills your European ones.
 That doesn’t mean you should miss out on one of the city’s most interesting cultural corners!

-Compared even to other famous North American Chinatowns (like Toronto, San Francisco or Vancouver), Montreal’s is a tad cozy, stretching out little more than a block in either direction.
+Compared to other North American Chinatowns (like Toronto, San Francisco or Vancouver), Montreal’s is a tad cozy.
+It stretches out little more than a block in either direction.

-- Nouilles de Lan Zhou (1006 St Laurent): A Chinatown favourite featuring Lanzhou-style hand-pulled noodles in a hearty beef broth.
+• Nouilles de Lan Zhou (1006 St Laurent) is a Chinatown favourite.
+The restaurant serves Lanzhou-style hand-pulled noodles in a hearty beef broth.

-- Restaurant Orange Rouge (106 Rue de la Gauchetière Ouest): A hip Asian-fusion restaurant serving superb cocktails and Quebec craft beers.
+• Restaurant Orange Rouge (106 Rue de la Gauchetière Ouest) is a hip Asian-fusion restaurant.
+It’s most popular for serving superb cocktails and Quebec craft beers.

-- Pho Bac (1016 St Laurent): A Montreal classic delivering on some of the city’s best Vietnamese fare including their famous pho (Vietnamese beef noodle soup).
+• Pho Bac (1016 St Laurent) is a Montreal classic.
+The restaurant delivers some of the city’s best Vietnamese fare.
+Pop in for a taste of their famous pho (Vietnamese beef noodle soup).

 Delight in a Montreal smoked meat sandwich at Schwartz’s Deli

 The most famous place to try Montreal smoked meat is Schwartz’s Deli on Boulevard St-Laurent.
-Their brisket served on rye bread with Kosher pickles and mustard is an absolute gem that’ll leave your mouth-watering for days to come.
+Their brisket, served on rye bread with Kosher pickles and mustard, is a gem.
+It’ll leave your mouth-watering for days to come!

 Don’t have the patience to wait in the round-the-clock, round-the-corner line-up at Schwarz’s Deli?
 Try out Lester’s Deli in Outremont, a small family-run diner.